Nominate a beneficiary

 It's legally binding

-A valid binding beneficiary nomination is legally binding.
+A valid binding death benefit nomination is legally binding.
 Cbus Super must pay your death benefit to the person or people you’ve nominated.

 update